khaldoun-xyz/standard/README.md

 So please read the information in this section attentively.

 At Khaldoun, we appreciate integrity, high standards and learning from our experiences.
-When you notice that somebody does not live up to the ideals described below, tell your colleague.
+When you notice that a colleague does not live up to the ideals described below, tell him or her.

 - Be a tank: Find a way, be resourceful, be uncomfortable, be intense (<a href="https://sisu.cx/script/tank" target="_blank">The Tank</a>).